 The 5 Best Pajamas of 2023

-The PajamaGram Classic offers just the right amount of warmth and breathability to keep lounging and sleep comfortably in an array of temperatures.
+The PajamaGram Classic offers just the right amount of warmth and breathability to make lounging effortless and to help you sleep comfortably in an array of temperatures.
 If you aren't sure about how much warmth you want, this is a good place to start.
 If you haven't thought much about your sleeping temperature, you'll probably do just right with this all-cotton, slightly stretchy set of pajamas.
 They're available in a whole host of colors, with the option to choose your lounging style with ease.

 Our primary issue with the set we tested is the printed stripes that we could easily peel off with our fingernails.
 Aside from this breach of craftsmanship, we think these comfortable PJs offer the best balance of material comfort to keep you happy in any lounging situation.
 Other PajamaGram products do not have the printed stripes and are presumably more durable.
 We did not test non-striped PajamaGrams.

 The Alexander Del Rossa Lightweight Button Down pajama set is our favorite "summer weight" sleepwear in this review.
 The fabric is relatively light and airy.
 The fit is almost just right, and the pant's pockets are nice for various uses when you're up and around the house.
 They also come in many different prints or colors, which are sure to suit most needs.

 The sleeves are very short, relatively speaking.
 When sleeping, you likely won't notice it, but once you're up and at it, you may.
 The stitching and construction are robust, but the light fabric will go threadbare sooner than thicker options.
-If you're seeking a super thin set of jammies, this is a good one to consider.
+If you're seeking a super-thin set of jammies, this is a good one to consider.
 If you want warmth, look elsewhere.